 Dr Loumidis was educated in the UK and was awarded the following degrees:

-Professional Titles
+Professional titles

-Dr Loumidis was awarded the following professional titles:
+Dr Loumidis has the following professional titles:

-Professional Membership
+Professional membership

-The Health Professions Council (HPC)
+The Health and Care Professions

 The British

-Psychological Society (B.Ps.S)
+Psychological Society (BPsS)

 The Division of Clinical Psychology of the British Psychological

-Society
+Society (DCP

-of Child Psychologists in Private Practice (AChiPPP)
+The Association of Child Psychologists on Private

-Registration as an Expert Witness
+Registration as an expert witness

 The British Psychological